SummaryRead the full fact sheet

 ‘Second generation’ soy products

-Another class of soy-based food exists which in Australia we call ‘second generation ‘soy food.
+Another class of soy-based food exists called ‘second generation' soy food.
 This includes tofu sausages and burgers, soy breads, soy pasta and soymilk yoghurts and cheeses.
 It also includes products that contain soy or soy-based ingredients such as – lecithin (additive 322) which can be found in some chocolate and baked goods.

 Soybeans and phytoestrogens